What do we do:

-When it seems that a caregiver is not receiving the correct benefits and services, our attorneys negotiate with DCFS to resolve the problem.
-If we cannot achieve a just resolution through negotiation, we take the claim to a hearing before a judge.
-Without an advocate, this process is time-consuming and often confusing for caregivers; we provide free legal services and advocacy to support caregivers in providing for the needs of the children in their care.
+When it seems that a caregiver is not receiving the correct level of funding, our benefits team negotiates with DCFS to resolve the problem.
+If we cannot achieve a just resolution through negotiation, we take the claim to a hearing before an administrative law judge.
+All of our legal services and advocacy are provided free of charge.

 Can we help you?

 If you are having any problems obtaining the proper level of funding for the children in your care, and/or problems getting your home approved by DCFS, contact us to begin the intake process or call 213-368-6010.

 Note on new funding: Recently, Assembly Bill 1811 and Assembly Bill 110 went into effect to address the hardships caused by Resource Family Approval (RFA).
 These bills provide funding to individuals caring for a child placed in their home prior to being approved as a resource family.
 Please reference this letter for caregivers to understand eligibility and what to expect.

 An administrative fair hearing is available to anyone who is not satisfied with an action or inaction taken by the county regarding benefits.
 The request for a funding hearing must be filed WITHIN 90 DAYS after you receive a written Notice of Action (NOA) from the county.
 The request for a home approval hearing must be filed WITHIN 30 DAYS after you receive a written NOA from the county.